lrmn7/lrmn7.github.io/contents/how-do-i-develop-my-portfolio-website-blog.md

 ## Motivation

-I've been always thinking about launching my own website with my custom domain name (**satnaing.dev**) since my college student life.
-But that never happened until this project.
-I've done several projects and works about web application development but I didn't make an effort to do this.
+I've been always thinking about launching my own website with my custom domain name (**LRMN.is-a.dev**)

 So, "what about blog?" you may ask.
 Yeah, blog also has been in my project list for some time.
 I always wanted to make a blog project using some of the latest technologies.
 However, I've been busy with my works and other projects so that blog project has never been started.

 In these days, I tend to develop my own projects with the focus in good quality rather than quantity.
-After the project is done, I usually put a proper readme file in the Github repo.
-But Github repo readme is only suitable for technical aspects (this is just my thought).
 I want to write down my experiences and challenges.
 Thus, I decided to make my own blog.
 Plus, at this point, I have decent experiences and confidence to develop this project.

 ## Tech Stack